 The Coffee Breakup:

-For as long as I can remember, I've had a passionate on-and-off affair with coffee: I like two shots of expresso, hot, with a puffy foam of soy milk, honey and a sprinkling of organic cacao, it's my morning treat, and I perfected this joyous delight to suit me and only me, but alas, we had to break up, yet again.
+For as long as I can remember, I've had a passionate on-and-off love affair with coffee: I like two shots of expresso, hot, with a puffy foam of soy milk, honey and a sprinkling of organic cacao, it's my morning treat, and I perfected this joyous delight to suit me and only me, but alas, we had to break up, yet again.

-Over the years, and through many lived experiences, I would find it necessary to give up coffee periodically because it affected my physical health in ways that were worrying to me, meaning that the coffees acidity was restricting joint movement and stressing my nervous system, a few coffees a day were causing heightened anxiety, restrictive body movements, and stiffer muscles, which I first noticed during my yin/yang yoga practice that I've had as a daily practice since I was eighteen.
+Over the years, and through many lived experiences, I would find it necessary to give up coffee periodically because it affected my physical health in ways that were worrying to me, meaning that the coffee acidity was restricting joint movement and stressing my nervous system, a few coffees a day were causing heightened anxiety, restrictive body movements, and stiffer muscles, which I first noticed during my yin/yang yoga practice that I've had as a daily practice since I was eighteen.

 I remember being in my early thirties and well into health and fitness, so much so that I became certified as a Holistic Health Coach through New York's Institute of Integrative Nutrition and became fascinated by the growing and new Raw Food movement, so I took a deep dive into all of its literature and philosophy, completing several cleanses and detoxes, I slowly began eating only raw vegetables in all its many forms and recipe deconstructions, part of the protocol at IIN and the Raw Food Community was to give up coffee because of its high acidity, causing the body's PH level to become unbalanced, that can lead to illness and disease.